Leave of Absence for Hardship Reasons

 - On-Campus Housing: Students on a leave of absence are not eligible to remain in campus housing, including University apartments and University leased housing.
 Students must complete the Residence Life check-out process before a leave of absence will be processed.
 Students are not guaranteed that the same spot will be available for them when they return from leave.

 - Study Abroad and Study USA: Students enrolled in a Study Abroad or Study USA program must be enrolled full-time (12 credits) at Elon for the semester which precedes the off-campus term (e.g. students studying away in Spring or Winter Term must have completed 12 credits in the Fall semester).
 Students accepted into a study away program should consult with the Global Education Center regarding financial repercussions and options for deferral or cancellation.
-Students seeking a Hardship withdrawal for Fall 2020 should consult with the GEC regarding the availability of virtual orientation sessions for Spring study abroad.

 - Fraternity and Sorority Recruitment: Students must have achieved a minimum GPA and credit requirement (12 credits) prior to participating in fraternity and sorority recruitment.
 Students considering an LOA (particularly first-year students) should be aware that an LOA will likely delay their ability to participate.
 Student may consult with Student Involvement staff to learn about options for participating in future recruitment programs.